• Skip to main content

 Can I start or continue working in the industry once I receive my Temporary Agent Card?

 Yes.
 Once you receive your Temporary Agent Card and letter, you are authorized to begin or continue working in the industry.
-You do not need to wait for your permanent card.
+You do not need to wait for your physical card.

 I got my Temporary Agent Card.
-Where is my permanent Agent Card?
+Where is my physical Agent Card?

 What is the Accela Cannabis Customer Portal and how do I create an account?